 Passover incorporates three things I love: food, family, and storytelling.
-From having seders at a bustling table with my campus Hillel to holding up my Seder plate on a Zoom screen at virtual seders, I have always felt connected to the words of the Haggadah and the symbolic foods in front of me.
+I have always felt connected to the words of the Haggadah and the symbolic foods in front of me.

 So, what goes on that seder table?